- Research Professor. Electrical and Computer Engineering Dept. University of New Mexico Albuquerque, NM 87131-001 USA.

 During 2007-2010 he was Program Manager of the Spanish National R&D Plan on Electronic and Communication Technologies, Ministry of Science and Innovation, where he oversaw an annual budget of over 21 M€.

 Fernando served as Associate Editor of IEEE Signal Processing Letters (2005-2009) and IEEE Trans. on Information Forensics and Security (2006-2010).
 Currently, he is Associate Editor of the LNCS Transactions on Data Hiding and Multimedia Security.
 Since October 2017 he is Editor in Chief of EURASIP International Journal on Information Security.

-From 2010-2012, 2015-2017 he was an Elected Member of the Information Forensics and Security Technical Committe, IEEE Signal Processing Society.
+He was an Elected Member of the Information Forensics and Security Technical Committe, IEEE Signal Processing Society, in the periods 2010-2012, 2015-2017; and an Eelected Member of the Special Area Team in Biometrics, Data Forensics and Security, EURASIP, during 2016-2018.
 He is a Fellow of the IEEE.